patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 Locate the following information:

-1. How many **namespaces** have been automatically created in your cluster during installation?
+1. How many **namespaces** were automatically created in your cluster during installation?

-2. What **actions** are you able to take on namespaces?
+2. What **actions** can you take on namespaces?

 ### Helm Charts <a name="helmcharts"></a>
 Click **Catalog** on the navigation bar to navigate to the Helm Chart Catalog page.